SimplyAvi/Dynable_live/scripts/README.md

 **Author:** Justin Linzan
 **Date:** January 2025
-**Status:** ✅ ACTIVE
+**Status:** ✅ ACTIVE - Clean and Organized

 ## Overview

 This directory contains utility scripts for debugging, testing, and database operations.
 All scripts are organized by purpose for easy maintenance and execution.
+The directory has been cleaned and organized as part of the comprehensive project cleanup.

 ## Directory Structure